Heightening the Risk of Inflammatory Bowel Disease

 Age impacts our microbiota.

-It was found that aging adults have decreased Bifidobacterium in their gut which is also seen in IBD patients.
+It was found that aging adults have decreased Bifidobacterium in their gut, also seen in IBD patients.

 Age-related changes like lifestyle factors can be made worse by antibiotic use, which depletes microbiota diversity, increases candida and thrush, and can have long-term effects.

-Recovery from antibiotics takes younger people less than a month to recover, but it takes a lot longer in older people.
+Recovery from antibiotics takes younger people less than a month to recover, but it takes much longer in older people.

 Can Too Many Antibiotics Make You Sick?